luster-io/impulse-docs/menu-tutorial.md

 matches the unique feeling of your app.
 This might take a bit of experimentation, but you'll get a really unique feeling for your interactions.

-  The last thing you may want to do is only bounce when the user moved, if they tapped, you should probably give the user a no frills, down to business animation.
+  The last thing you may want to do is only bounce when the user swiped the menu icon.
+If the user tapped, you should give her a no frills, down to business animation.